OutSystems/docs-product/src/extensibility-and-integration/integration-builder/set-up.md

 After you develop and publish the first integration, the **Setup** widget at the bottom right prompts you to add the environment addresses.

-To setup the environments, follow these steps:
+To set up the environments, follow these steps:

 1. Click the **Setup** widget to expand it, and the click on **Setup environments**.